 Anyone who’s lived in Richmond long enough knows that we are an animal-loving city, from precious household pets to scruffy alleyway friends and quintessential shop cats.

 On Saturday, Nov.
-8, starting at 11 p.m., RVA Cat Tour will give Richmond’s cat-loving community a chance to connect, raise money for a local animal rescue, and put the spotlight on the neighborhood cats we love.
+8, starting at 11 a.m., RVA Cat Tour will give Richmond’s cat-loving community a chance to connect, raise money for a local animal rescue, and spotlight the neighborhood cats that make our world go ‘round.

 We hope dearly that Francine will make her homecoming by then.